infojam-james/Test-Cases/first-aid-3.md

 + The user must already be registered with an email address and password.
 + The user must have system administrator permissions.
 + All mandatory questions were completed when recording the incident in question.
++ The categorisation for the incident prompted the 'Was First Aid administered?' question.
-+ The incident in question has the Status 'Not Work Related (Closed)'.
++ The 'Was First Aid administered?' question for the incident was responded 'Yes'.

 ##Assumptions
 + A supported browser is being used.